-If your dog is thrilled to get in the car and rides with you often, then this should put Easyrider in his happy place.
-If Easy gets car sick, however, or only gets in the car for vet visits or rare trips, his anxiety can begin in your driveway.
-By the time you get to the vet, he could be nauseous, anxious or both.
+If your dog is thrilled to get in the car and rides with you often, then this should put them in their happy place.
+If they get car sick, however, or only get in the car for vet visits or rare trips, their anxiety can begin in your driveway.
+By the time you get to the vet, they could be nauseous, anxious or both.

 Your vet can help the truly anxious or nauseous dog with medications.
 We have anti-nausea, anti-anxiety and motion sickness drugs.

 Consider calming aids such as seat belts, certain carriers, [easyazon_link asin=”B0028QK6EY” locale=”US” new_window=”default” nofollow=”default” tag=”p51capital07-20″ add_to_cart=”default” cloaking=”default” localization=”default” popups=”default”]Thundershirts[/easyazon_link], dog travel tapes and more.

 Above all, if you are anxious about the car ride and the vet visit, you will transfer this anxiety to your pet.
 Try not to do the anxious baby talk in a high voice.
 (This is true in the office as well.)

 Treat the visit like it is just another delightful walk in the park.

 If you believe your dog begins to show signs of anxiety when you walk into the waiting room, avoid the waiting room at your next visit.

 Go for a walk outside the hospital with your pet so they can sniff all that fun dog urine.
 If they’re happy in the car, stay in the car and ask the receptionist to call you when it’s your turn.

 In the waiting room it may be impossible to predict or avoid the animals inside.
 Even cats can scare dogs, but they can overcome it with your help.

 This video shows various dogs trying to get past the family cat without losing a limb: